SpeckNoob/Nokotan-Enjoyers/README.md

-Engineering materials
+Mustangs Down
 ====

-This repository contains the documentation for the Mustangs Down team's robot
+This repository contains the documentation for the Mustangs Down team's robot for the 2025 World Robot Olympiad Future Engineers category competition.
+The robot was designed and built by a team of three.
+====

 About us